 Implementing two-factor authentication (2FA) ensures that only authorised individuals can access sensitive information.

-Authentication methods such as SMS codes, security questions, digital certificates, or biometric verification like fingerprints or facial recognition are robust ways to secure data.
+Authentication methods such as SMS codes, security questions, digital certificates, or biometric verification like fingerprints or facial recognition are practical ways to secure data.